deshikmashudhi/helm/README.md

 # helm
-the purpouse of helm is
+chart.yml and templates are important how to run the helm Charts C should be in caps